ionos-cloud/dim/QUICKSTART.md

 subnet:2001:db8:c00::/64
 ```

-gets the first free ip.
+gets the first free ip after the initial /112 in the /64.

 Because the IPv6 address room is so huge DIM can automaticaly hide ips.
-This can be enabled by setting the attribute `allocation_strategy:random` This works for single ips and prefixes.
+This can be enabled by setting the attribute `allocation_strategy:random`.
+This works for single ips and prefixes.

 ```
 ndcli modify pool de-fuh-bar-infra_v6 set attrs allocation_strategy:random